simonprickett/simonprickett.github.io/_posts/2020-06-13-traffic-lights-with-arduino.md

 <figure class="figure">
   <img src="{{ site.baseurl }}/assets/images/arduino_traffic_arduino_uno_port.png" class="figure-img img-fluid" alt="Selecting the port for the Arduino Uno">
-  <figcaption class="figure-caption text-center">Selecting the port fo the Arduino Uno</figcaption>
+  <figcaption class="figure-caption text-center">Selecting the port for the Arduino Uno</figcaption>
 </figure>

 Once deployed, the Arduino should restart and being executing the code... if all is well you should see the traffic lights operating in the right sequence!